 Learn more about strategies to cope with stress here.

 When does hearing voices become a problem?

-In many cases, the voices themselves aren’t necessarily a problem, but we do need to learn how to deal with them.
-There are many ways to cope with voices and learn how to manage them.
+In many cases, the voices themselves aren’t necessarily a problem.
+But we may need to learn how to deal with them.
+There are many ways to cope with voices and how to manage them.

-If you feel scared by voices you hear, they are extremely critical or negative, or you feel that you are being compelled to do things that you don’t want to do, you should talk to someone you trust and access support.
-Find out more about services that can help for under 18’s and over 18’s.
+Though you may feel scared by voices you hear, if they are extremely critical or negative.
+Or you may feel compelled to do things you don’t want to do.
+In these cases, you should talk to someone you trust and access support.

 How can you support someone who hears voices?

 - Ask them what happened and validate their experience

 - Don’t shame the person, offer them comfort

 - Don’t make assumptions as to what the voices are saying or jump to any conclusions about the voices themselves

 - Offer support and ask how you can be of help.